Antonia Grace Glenn (Director & Producer)

 MAURICE GAINEN (SOUND MIXING)

 In 1988, after many years as a performing musician, arranger and producer, Gainen opened his recording studio, Maurice Gainen Productions, in Silver Lake, just east of Hollywood.
 Since then, he has produced, recorded, mixed and mastered too many CDs to count, in all genres, including jazz, alternative, rap, R&B, rock, Broadway and World Music.
 He has also played flute and/or sax on many of these CDs.
 Gainen does CD mastering and restoration for all of the major record labels, including more than 185 CDs for Starbucks.
 Music, songs and scores recorded in his studio have appeared in many movies and TV shows.
 Gainen has worked with THE ITO SISTERS composer Dave Iwataki on many projects.
-He also has eight “Global Jazzatronica” CDs out as a recording artist, and has done two versions of Iwataki’s classic “Kokoro”, as well as co-writing and producing a brand-new song with him for the latest CD.
+He also has eight “Global Jazzatronica” CDs out as a recording artist, and has done two versions of Iwataki’s classic “Kokoro”.

 Dorinne Kondo (Scholar)

-A Professor of Anthropology and American Studies & Ethnicity at the University of Southern California, Kondo’s books include (Re)Visions of Race: Performance, Ethnography, Politics; About Face: Performing Race in Fashion and Theater; and Crafting Selves: Power, Gender and Discourses of Identity in a Japanese Workplace.
-Her books include (Re)Visions of Race: Performance, Ethnography, Politics; About Face: Performing Race in Fashion and Theater; and Crafting Selves: Power, Gender and Discourses of Identity in a Japanese Workplace.
+A Professor of Anthropology and American Studies & Ethnicity at the University of Southern California, Kondo’s books include Worldmaking: Race, Performance and the Work of Creativity; (Re)Visions of Race: Performance, Ethnography, Politics; About Face: Performing Race in Fashion and Theater; and Crafting Selves: Power, Gender and Discourses of Identity in a Japanese Workplace.
 In addition to her scholarship and teaching, Kondo has extensive professional theatre experience as a playwright and dramaturg, and has worked on several projects with renowned writer/performer Anna Deveare Smith, including the world premiere of Twilight: Los Angeles at the Mark Taper Forum.
 She holds a BA in Anthropology from Stanford University and an MA and PhD in Anthropology from Harvard University.

 Michael Omi (Scholar)